 Below are a list of different challenges we’ve encountered as professional landscape and construction contractors serving the Nepean area.

 Landscaping for an older home in an established neighborhood usually starts with a good clean up of the property so that we have a baseline to move forward from.
-Trimming and pruning the trees on the property, removing unwanted bushes or other intrusive growth, reshaping shrubs and hedges, cleaning out garden beds of debris, mowing the lawns and re-establishing the edges of your landscape around any gardens and other elements is an excellent start.
+Trimming and pruning the trees on the property, removing unwanted bushes or other intrusive growth, reshaping shrubs and hedges, cleaning out garden beds of debris, mowing the lawns and re-establishing the edges of your landscape around any gardens and other elements are an excellent start to refreshing your landscape.

 A good clean up will make an immediate difference in curb appeal for any Nepean property that hasn’t received this kind of landscaping attention in a few years.